North Jersey: History

 North Jersey was the site of some of the earliest European settlements in what would become the United States of America.
 Its colonial history started after Henry Hudson sailed through Newark Bay in 1609.
-Although Hudson was British, he worked for the Netherlands, so he claimed the land for the Dutch as part of the provincial colony of New Netherland, with original settlements were centered on Bergen (today's Hudson County).
-In 1664 the region became part of the Province of New Jersey.
+Although Hudson was British, he worked for the Netherlands, so he claimed the land for the Dutch as part of the provincial colony of New Netherland, with original settlements centered in Bergen in today's Hudson County.
+In 1664, the region became part of the Province of New Jersey.

 During the American Revolutionary War, New Jersey was a strategic location between New York City, and the Continental Congress in Philadelphia.
-Important materials necessary to the war effort were produced in North Jersey.
-The Continental Army made its home here during the war, and history from this period can be found in nearly every village and town in North Jersey.
-Battle fields, camps, skirmish sites, and headquarters can be found near Morristown and north in the Preakness Valley.
-In the northwestern part of the state, iron mines and foundries supplied raw material for guns and ammunition.
+Important materials necessary to the war effort were sometimes produced in North Jersey, and the Continental Army made its home in North Jersey for part of the war.
+George Washington, commanding general of the Continental Army, maintained his headquarters at Ford Mansion in Morristown for part of the Revolutionary War, from December 1779 to June 1780.
+In the northwestern part of the state, iron mines and foundries supplied raw material for the Continental Army's guns and ammunition.

-The Industrial Revolution in America started by the founding of the North Jersey town of Paterson.
+The American Industrial Revolution started by the founding of the North Jersey town of Paterson.
 Today, the United States and the world enjoy the fruit born of seeds planted in North Jersey during the Industrial Revolution.
-Alexander Hamilton, Secretary for the Treasury and President of the Bank of New York during the end of the eighteenth century, selected the Great Falls area (also known as the Passaic Falls) for an ambitious experiment.
-He promoted the natural power of the Great Falls as an excellent location for textile mills and other manufacture.
+Alexander Hamilton, Secretary for the Treasury and President of the Bank of New York during the end of the eighteenth century, selected the Great Falls area, also known as the Passaic Falls, for an ambitious experiment.
+He promoted the natural power of the Great Falls as an excellent location for textile mills and other manufacturers.

 Paterson attracted skilled craftsmen and engineers from Europe to run the mills and produced a large concentration of creative and able people.
-During the mid nineteenth century, many of the engines and materials that would be used to colonize a continent were made here.
-Thomas Edison installed one of the first hydroelectric power plants in the world using the Great Falls as an energy source.
-This power plant still provides electricity today.
+During the mid-nineteenth century, many of the engines and materials that would be used to colonize a continent were made here.
+Thomas Edison installed one of the first hydroelectric power plants in the world, which still provides electricity today, using the Great Falls as an energy source.

-In West Orange, Edison created the first technical research and development facility with his "invention factory".
+In West Orange, Edison created the first technical research and development facility with his invention factory.
 Electric light, improved motion pictures, and sound recording, were among the hundreds of inventions produced here.

 Demographics

-The seven counties that are included in North Jersey have a total population of 3,492,590 as of the 2000 U.S. Census.
-The demographics of all of the counties are 66.8% White, 18.5% Hispanic or Latino, 15.4% African American, 6.6% Asian, 0.2% Native American, and 0.1% Pacific Islander.
+The seven counties that are most commonly included in North Jersey have an estimated total population of 3,905,478 as of 2024; this rises to 4,499,638 with the inclusion of Union County.
+As of the 2000 U.S. Census, the demographics of all the seven main counties combined are 66.8% White, 18.5% Hispanic or Latino, 15.4% African American, 6.6% Asian, 0.2% Native American, and 0.1% Pacific Islander.